ArkadiDoktor/CaterExtract/README.md

 1. **Zero-Shot LLM Extraction**

-   * Prompt-based extraction using an LLM
+   * Prompt based extraction using an LLM
    * No examples provided

 2. **Few-Shot LLM Extraction**